← Back to ResourcesBreed Guides

 Mitigation strategies:

-1. Exercise BEFORE leaving — a tired Husky sleeps
+1. Exercise BEFORE leaving, a tired Husky sleeps

-2. Crate training — many Huskies do better confined when alone.
-Extra-large crate ($150–$300 in Calgary)
+2. Crate training, many Huskies do better confined when alone.
+Extra-large crate ($150 to $300 in Calgary)

-3. Mental stimulation while alone — frozen Kongs, puzzle feeders, snuffle mats
+3. Mental stimulation while alone, frozen Kongs, puzzle feeders, snuffle mats

 6. Dog walker midday on workdays

-7. Adopt a second dog as companion — works well for many Huskies (pack-oriented)
+7. Adopt a second dog as companion, works well for many Huskies (pack-oriented)

 Some Huskies have severe separation anxiety regardless of training; in those cases, force-free behaviourist consultation needed.